 This guide is not going to cover the basics of interviewing; you can get that from many books (e.g. the Martin Yate and Bob Weinstein books listed in the references).
 However, I will mention some tips.
 Don’t interview on the day of arrival, and try to avoid Mondays and Fridays.
-Be prepared for hard or illegal questions, but you probably won't get them.
+Be prepared for hard or illegal questions, by finding polite ways of addressing the underlying concern.
 Do your homework on each site before interviewing!
 It continually amazes me that people show up for interviews without knowing anything about the institution they want to join.
 If the target is a research lab for a major company, you can easily look up Wall St. Journal articles, annual reports and stockbroker reports.
 If your goal is an academic position, check out the Tomorrow’s Professor site and The Professor Is In for guidance.
 If you interview at a university, get their course catalog and use their numbering scheme to describe the courses you can teach.
 Interview to find out more about them, not just to sell yourself.
 Your 45-60 minute research presentation is crucial; make sure you practice it thoroughly.
 Interviews create interviews.
-That is, if you've already gone on many interviews at other places, then that makes you appear more desirable since others want you, and that makes it easier for you to get more interviews.
+That is, if you’ve already gone on many interviews at other places, that makes you appear more desirable since others want you, and that makes it easier for you to get more interviews.
 Broadcast this fact by keeping your interview schedule on your web page.
 There is an anecdote about one student who received offers to interview at many different places, but only after Stanford interviewed him!
 Keep logs on who you talk to, what you talked about, and when.
 That makes it easier to keep things straight when juggling several contenders.
 The major conferences in your field are a good place to schedule preliminary interviews to get your foot in the door, because it is cheap for the company or university.
 The people you need to meet are already there, so that saves them the expense of having to fly you out and house you at their site.